top of page

 OUR FLAT FEE:

-Includes discussing, drafting, recording and delivering your recorded deed to you.
+Includes discussing, drafting, coordinating online remote notarization, e-recording with County Register and delivering your recorded deed to you.

 350.00